 These are just starting points.
 With some empathy and a little creativity, you can show appreciation to your customers in ways that reach their hearts.
 For some inspiration, let’s consider examples of what businesses are doing to show appreciation to customers.

 Clothing company Dhvani is currently on a mission to manufacture and distribute masks to all American residents—over 300 million of them—completely free.

 During this global pandemic, many software companies have supported customers by making their products free for a while, reducing prices for all customers, allowing customers to apply for relief, and creating tools to help customers weather the storm of the pandemic.

-At the moment, these are timely gifts to show customer appreciation.
-Feel free to tweak these ideas to nail an appropriate gift that aligns with your customers’ values and needs.
+Feel free to tweak these ideas to nail a gift that aligns with your customer values and needs.
 Remember that your gift’s worth to your customers will not be determined by the amount of money the gift is worth but by their values and needs—and those aren’t always expensive.